-33. The complainant has argued that the conclusion of the Information Tribunal with respect to a previous request is relevant here.
-During the

-Commissioner's investigation of the case FS50202562, the text of twelve compromise agreements (including the settlement figures) was disclosed with personal data redacted.
-In the decision notice for the case, it was upheld that the public authority was correct to redact any data contained in the agreements which would identify the individuals concerned.

-- 34. The decision notice was appealed; however due to the circumstances of the case, the Information Tribunal narrowed the scope of the appeal.
+- 37. The complainant has argued that the conclusion of the Information Tribunal with respect to a previous request is relevant here.
+During the Commissioner's investigation of the case FS50202562, the text of twelve compromise agreements (including the settlement figures) was disclosed with personal data redacted.
+In the decision notice for the case, it was upheld that the public authority was correct to redact any data contained in the agreements which would identify the individuals concerned. - 38.
+The decision notice was appealed; however due to the circumstances of the case, the Information Tribunal narrowed the scope of the appeal.
 It considered whether it would be fair to disclose the identity (name and address) of one individual with respect to only one of the compromise agreements.
-All the terms of this compromise agreement had already been disclosed, including the amount paid. - 35.
+All the terms of this compromise agreement had already been disclosed, including the amount paid. - 39.
 The Tribunal argued that by disclosing the disputed information, the identity of the individual would become known and this would be likely to significantly compromise his privacy.
 It would be likely to make him the target of speculation as well as approaches from the media.
 The Tribunal also argued that the disclosure of past events which related to the termination of a person's employment might cause considerable distress.
 The Tribunal attached "considerable weight" to the fact that the individual concerned had not given his consent to disclosure.
-It explained that the interests of the individual are of paramount importance. - 36.
-These arguments apply to this case. - 37.
-The Tribunal upheld the Commissioner's decision and dismissed the appeal.
-The Tribunal considered that the public's legitimate interests in that case had been satisfied by the disclosure of the compromise agreement in redacted form. - 38.
+It explained that the interests of the individual are of paramount importance. - 40.
+These arguments apply to this case.

+- 41. The Tribunal upheld the Commissioner's decision and dismissed the appeal.
+The Tribunal considered that the public's legitimate interests in that case had been satisfied by the disclosure of the compromise agreement in redacted form. - 42.
 The disclosure of the twelve compromise agreements (with personal data redacted) had been agreed during the investigation of the case as it was considered highly unlikely that one of the agreements could be linked to a particular individual.
-The amounts of money involved could not be linked to a specific person. - 39.
-In this case, the Trust has argued that because it only holds one compromise agreement, disclosure of the body of the agreement (including the amount) would lead to the identification of the individual concerned, even if information which would directly identify the individual was redacted.
-As identification is possible, the Commissioner considers that even if the amount awarded was disclosed, this may be linked to the person involved. - 40.
+The amounts of money involved could not be linked to a specific person. - 43.
+In this case, the Trust has argued that because it only holds one compromise agreement, disclosure of the redacted information (including the amount) is very likely to lead to the identification of the individual concerned.
+As identification is possible, the Commissioner considers that even if the amount awarded was disclosed, this may be linked to the person involved. - 44.
 For this reason the Commissioner considers that it would not be fair to disclose the amount of money awarded as this constitutes the personal data of the individual concerned and the amount is likely to be linked to that person.